-If we build the above over 10 years, we need to spend $42m per year.
+If we build the above over 10 years, we need to spend $42 million per year.

-Therefore, asking for a budget of $10m per year is conservative, even though it is 10x higher that what we are spending now.
+Therefore, a budget of $10 million per year is conservative, even though it is 10x higher that what we are spending now.

 Streets Alive Yarra welcomes your feedback.
 If you can contribute more accurate costings for a treatment type, or better estimates on how many treatments would be required across Yarra, please contact us.
 Please also note the positive business case for investment in active transport.